saikiransomanagoudar/gif-enigma/README.md

 ## Additional Information

-- **Starting Score**: You start with a potential 100 points.
-Each hint reduces your score, but solving the enigma without using any GIF hints or Word/Phrase hints earns you a perfect 100 points.
+- **Starting Score**: Every puzzle begins with a maximum score of 100 points.
+Using hints will reduce your score—each GIF hint and letter hint costs points.
+Can you achieve a perfect 100 by solving with just the first GIF?
 - **Enjoy the Challenge**: Both players and creators can enjoy the game.
 Whether you're solving the enigma or crafting your own, GIF Enigma aims to bring fun to the Reddit community.
 - **Community Driven**: Puzzles created in Creator Mode are shared with the community on the subreddit for everyone to enjoy.